Saturday, January 7, 2017

 Let The People Rule.
 PWM

 On Sunday morning following the TRA annual meeting in Oyster Bay, NY, I drove to Tenafly, New Jersey to visit and take photos of the Theodore Roosevelt Monument there.
 The sculptor of the memorial, Tryqve Hammer, is the grandfather of Seashore Trolley Museum member, Karen Perry.
 Her grandfather attended the dedication ceremony on July 15, 1928.
-The monument did undergo some renovation several years ago.
+The monument received some renovation several years ago.

 Display that describes the Theodore Roosevelt Monument in